ArchetypicalSoftware/VDK/ReadMe.md

 - KubeVersion: _(default: latest)_ The kubernetes version to run.
 This can be any version for which there is a published image available for the version of Kind running on the localmachine.
 When not specified the system will find the latest version supported by your version of kind.
 Format: major.minor (ex.
 1.29)

+- NoFlux: _(switch)_ When present this switch causes the new cluster to be created without initializing flux automatically

 ##### Example
 ```
     New-VdkCluster -Name test-cluster -WorkerNodes 3 -ControlPlaneNodes 2 -KubeVersion 1.28